Although it’s called ringworm, it is not a worm at all. It’s a common skin infection caused by a fungus that anyone can get.

-While you’re not going to sprout a tree out of the ring of infection, the effects of ringworm aren’t pleasant.
-Spotting it early and seeking treatment will help keep the fungus from spreading to another part of your body or to someone else.
+While there are no worms involved, the effects of ringworm still aren’t pleasant.
+Spotting it early and seeking treatment will help keep the highly contagious infection from spreading to another part of your body or to someone else.

 What causes ringworm?